The Magic School Bus In the Time of the Dinosaurs: Television adaptation

 The episode's main aim was to show that dinosaurs weren't all terrifying monsters, like movies often make them out to be.
 This episode is loosely the television adaptation of The Magic School Bus In the Time of the Dinosaurs (from the book series).
 The book shows all the time periods but the television adaptation shows just the Cretaceous period.
 All three time periods (Triassic, Jurassic, and Cretaceous) were seen in the book.
 Unlike in the book (which focuses with all the time periods), the cartoon adaptation only focuses with the Cretaceous.
 This version shows only the Cretaceous because it was due to time constraints.
 Time constraints forced this version to show only that period in order for the episode (The Busasaurus) in the TV series to be up to 30 minutes (like all other episodes).

 In this episode, the kids visit Ms. Frizzle's old friend, Dr. Carmina Skeledon at a dinosaur dig, as opposed to Jeff in the book.
 Dr. Skeledon lets Arnold see a fossilized dinosaur egg that Ms. Frizzle finds as the kids are leaving, and he still has it when they go back in time.
 The kids watch as they entered the Ice Age and finally end in the Cretaceous.
-Having gone back "67 million years, give or take a month or two", as Ms. Frizzle tells them, the kids are frightened away by the appearance of large, long necked dinosaurs called Alamosaurus (well, actually a titanosaur).
+Having gone back "67 million years, give or take a month or two", as Ms. Frizzle tells them, the kids are frightened away by the appearance of large, long necked dinosaurs called Alamosaurus, a titanosaur.

 They separated and scattered, Arnold running to Phoebe and Liz.
 He trips on a rock, and the egg went flying, Liz catching it in time.
 Arnold lets Phoebe see the egg, but an Ornithomimus steals it from her.
 Arnold runs after the dinosaur, yelling "That egg doesn't belong to you!
 Come to think of it...it doesn't belong to me either!".
 Phoebe runs after him, Liz quickly running to tell Ms. Frizzle.